emetdas/Youtube-code/Animated tab/README.md

-# How to build Animated Tabs using HTML5 CSS3 & Javascript
+# How to build Responsive Animated Tabs using HTML5 CSS3 & Javascript

 ![Tabs](Tab.png)